aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/travel/a-prayer-for-travel-by-rabbi-menachem-creditor.html.md

 <body>
 Title: A Prayer for Travel, by Rabbi Menachem Creditor<br />
 Primary contributor: menachem.creditor<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=5401">http://opensiddur.org/?p=5401</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=5401">http://opensiddur.org/?p=5401</a>
 <p />
 <hr />